utkarshanand140/personal-website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: RWTH Aachen University\Germany
+  - name: RWTH Aachen University
     url: https://www.rwth-aachen.de/

 # Short bio (displayed in user profile at end of posts)